Skip to Content

 Lunenburg

-One of only two urban communities in North America designated as a UNESCO World Heritage site, this former British colonial town, with its colourful and charming streetscapes of historic buildings, is a favourite filming location for everything from period films to Hallmark movies.
+One of only two urban communities in North America designated as a UNESCO World Heritage Site, this former British colonial town, with its colourful and charming streetscapes lined with historic buildings, is a favourite film location for everything from period films to Hallmark movies.

 Discover Lunenburg